 The Beginner’s Guide to making a payment claim under the Building and Construction Industry Security of Payment Act 1999 (NSW)

-By Peter Micevski, lawyer, Lovegrove Smith & Cotton
+By Peter Micevski, Lovegrove & Cotton – Construction and Planning Lawyers

 The Building and Construction industry Security of Payment Act 1999 (NSW) (“the Act”) is in place for the building and construction industry in NSW to avoid costly project delays and stopping some principals and contractors holding-up or reducing payments owed, in order to inflate their positive cash flow.
 The Act promotes the flow of progress payments by providing a statutory right to progress payments and a mechanism to quickly and fairly resolve disputes.